jakeouellette/inspector/README.md

 Understanding Gradle Task graphs can be challenging.
 Gradle typically outputs a linear view of all of the tasks run during a build, with no sense of time or dependencies.

 The Gradle build inspector elucidates the task graph by displaying it as a canvas directed-acyclic-graph using [d3](http://d3js.org/) as a rendering engine with [dagre](https://github.com/cpettitt/dagre-d3) as a layout manager.
+Uses [Kotlinx.html](https://github.com/kotlinx/kotlinx.html) to generate html.

 Inspector generates a task graph for each app / library it is applied to, and will attempt to link them if you apply it to all projects in a hierarchy.